Blue Chip Stocks

 Characteristics of blue chip stocks:

-- Large market capitalisation: In general, blue chip stocks have large market values of over US$10bn.
+- Large market capitalisation: Blue chip stocks generally have market values of over US$10bn.

 - Growth potential: Blue chips tend to have reliable financial performances and sustained earnings growth potential.